The KSBA compactification of the moduli space of $D_{1,6}$-polarized Enriques surfaces: Stable replacement in one-parameter families

 \subsection{Corner cuts}

 \begin{definition} Let $Q$ be the unit cube.
-We call a \emph{corner cut} the convex hull in $Q$ of the points $(0,0,0),(1,0,0),(0,1,0),(0,0,1)$ up to symmetries of $Q$.
-An example of corner cut can be found in Figure~\ref{modificationsubdivision}\footnote{All the figures in this paper were realized using the software GeoGebra, Copyright \copyright International GeoGebra Institute, 2013.} on the left.
-We call \emph{apex} the vertex of a corner cut which is at the intersection of three edges of the cube. \end{definition} \begin{notation} Let $\mathcal{P}$ be a polyhedral subdivision of a lattice polytope $Q$.
-We denote by $\mathcal{P}_i$ the set of $i$-dimensional faces in $\mathcal{P}$. \end{notation} \begin{definition} Let $\mathcal{P}$ be a polyhedral subdivision of $(Q,Q\cap\mathbb{Z}^3)$.
-We define a polyhedral subdivision $\mathcal{P}^\bullet$ of $(Q,Q\cap\mathbb{Z}^3)$ via the following algorithm: \begin{itemize} \item[(1)] $\mathcal{R}=\mathcal{P}$; \item[(2)] If $\mathcal{R}$ contains no corner cut, define $\mathcal{P}^\bullet=\mathcal{R}$ and stop.
-Otherwise, go to step (3); \item[(3)] Let $P\in\mathcal{R}$ be a corner cut and let $R\in\mathcal{R}$ be that unique polytope sharing exactly a facet with $P$.
-Define
+We call \emph{corner cut} a subpolytope of $Q$ which is equal to the convex hull of the points $(0,0,0),(1,0,0),(0,1,0),(0,0,1)$ up to a symmetry of $Q$ (see Figure~\ref{modificationsubdivision} on the left).
+We call \emph{apex} the vertex of the corner cut which is at the intersection of three edges of the cube. \end{definition}